binipringle/constructs/_texts/1-condensedoutline.md

 ## Slavery and the Constitution

-Const.
-Art.
-I, § 2: "Representatives … shall be apportioned among the several States … according to their respective Numbers, which shall be determined by adding to the whole Number of free Persons, including those bound to service for a Term of Years, and excluding Indians not taxed, three fifths of all other Persons."
+**Article I, Section 2**: "Representatives … shall be apportioned among the several States … according to their respective Numbers, which shall be determined by adding to the whole Number of free Persons, including those bound to service for a Term of Years, and excluding Indians not taxed, three fifths of all other Persons."

-Const.
-Art.
-I, §9, cl.
-1: "The Migration or Importation of such Persons as any of the States now existing shall think proper to admit, shall not be prohibited by Congress prior to the Year [1808]."
+**Article I, Section 9, clause 1**: "The Migration or Importation of such Persons as any of the States now existing shall think proper to admit, shall not be prohibited by Congress prior to the Year [1808]."

-Const.
-Art.
-IV §2: "No Person held to Service or Labor in one State under the Laws thereof, escaping into another, shall . . . be discharged from such Service or Labor, but shall be delivered up on Claim of the Party to whom Service or Labor may be due.""
+**Article IV, Section 2**: "No Person held to Service or Labor in one State under the Laws thereof, escaping into another, shall . . . be discharged from such Service or Labor, but shall be delivered up on Claim of the Party to whom Service or Labor may be due.""

-Const.
-Art.
-V: ""... no Amendment which shall be made prior to the Year [1808] shall in any manner affect [Art.
+**Article V**: "... no Amendment which shall be made prior to the Year [1808] shall in any manner affect [Art.
 I, §9, cl.
 1]."

-Const.
-Art.
-II, § 1: Presidents chosen by “electoral votes,” not popular vote.
+**Article II, Section 1**: Presidents chosen by “electoral votes,” not popular vote.

 - {:.indent-2}2000 Election: George W. Bush loses popular vote – becomes President.
 - {:.indent-2}2016 Election: Trump loses popular vote by 2.9 million – becomes President.
 - {:.indent-2}2020 Election: Joe Biden wins popular vote by over 7 million; but a change of about 100k votes could have given an electoral college victory to Trump.

-At the Constitution's Bicentennial in 1987, Chief Justice Thurgood Marshall said "[t]he focus of this celebration invites a complacent belief that the vision of those who debated and compromised in Philadelphia yielded the "more perfect Union" it is said we now enjoy.
+At the Constitution's Bicentennial in 1987, Chief Justice Thurgood Marshall: "[t]he focus of this celebration invites a complacent belief that the vision of those who debated and compromised in Philadelphia yielded the "more perfect Union" it is said we now enjoy.
 I cannot accept this invitation, for I do not believe that the meaning of the Constitution was forever "fixed" at the Philadelphia Convention.
 Nor do I find the wisdom, foresight, and sense of justice exhibited by the Framers particularly profound.
 To the contrary, the government they devised was defective from the start, requiring several amendments, a civil war, and momentous social transformation to attain the system of constitutional government, and its respect for the individual freedoms and human rights, we hold as fundamental today." *Commemorating the Wrong Document?* (1987).
 When contemporary Americans cite "The Constitution," they invoke a concept that is vastly different from what the Framers barely began to construct two centuries ago.

 ---

 ## Wealth, class, economic inequality, and the Constitution

-**Federalists** were proponents of the proposed Constitution. **Antifederalists** opposed the proposed Constitution.
-There was one point of agreement: A political system organized on the principle of democratic self-governance is in severe tension (and perhaps inconsistent) with an economic system that generates and protects large disparities of wealth.
+Federalists were proponents of the proposed Constitution.
+Antifederalists opposed the proposed Constitution.
+They agreed on one point: A political system organized on the principle of democratic self-governance is in severe tension (and perhaps inconsistent) with an economic system that generates and protects large disparities of wealth.

 A significant motivation for Federalists was protection of existing property rights and wealth distribution from “excess” democracy.
 Madison at the closed constitutional debates in Philadelphia:
 “In future times a great majority of the people will not only be without land, but any other sort of property.
 These may combine under the influence of their common situation; in which case the rights of property will not be secure.”
 Some warning signs for Federalists were (1) powerful egalitarian ethos following the Revolution; (2) redistributive state legislation; and (3) Shay’s rebellion (armed uprising in Western Massachusetts and Worcester in 1786 and 1787 in response to a debt crisis among the citizenry and in opposition to the state government's increased efforts to collect taxes both on individuals and their trades.).
 Federalist response to these threats was constitutional design.